This Sweet Potato Frittata recipe has very simple ingredients but makes something very unique.

 Melons are sweet, spicy, and musky, but with their high water content, they are best suited for soups, sorbets, granites, and of course eating fresh.

 The beauty of this fresh Melon soup in its extraordinary simplicity.
 All you have to do is puree ripe melon and ginger in the blender.
-It’s a very easy and elegant way to serve ripe fruit for the breakfast, the brunch or any holiday gathering.
+It’s a very easy and elegant way to serve ripe fruit for breakfast, the brunch, or any holiday gathering.

 - 1 large sweet potato, about 7oz